LoicMarechal/libMeshb/README.md

 Can call user's own pre and post processing routines in a separate thread while accessing a file.

 # Build and use
-The libMesh7 library is written in ANSI C.
+The libMeshb library is written in ANSI C.

 It is made of a single C file and a header file to be compiled and linked alongside the calling program.